web-create/web-create.github.io/about.md

 ---
 layout: page
-title: About Webcreate.lk
+title: About webcreate.lk
 permalink: /about/
 ---

 <p class="lead">
-	It is all about beautiful websites.
+	It is all about beautiful web themes.
 </p>

 Webcreate is a library of beautiful web templates for Jekyll, Wordpress, Joomla,